 Show detailsDefinition/Introduction

-The neurological examination is an assessment tool to determine a patient's neurologic function.
-It is beneficial in a variety of ways as it allows the localization of neurologic diseases and helps in ruling in or ruling out differential diagnoses.
-Neurological diseases can present a myriad of ways, including cognitive/behavioral, visual, motor, and sensory symptoms.
-Certain red flags during examination allow early detection of life-threatening neurologic diseases and recognize disorders that may negatively impact the quality of life.[1]
+The neurologic examination is an assessment tool used to determine a patient's neurologic function.
+This evaluation is beneficial in multiple ways, as it assists in the localization of neurologic diseases and supports the process of ruling in or ruling out differential diagnoses.
+Neurologic diseases can manifest through a wide range of cognitive, behavioral, visual, motor, or sensory symptoms.
+Certain red flags identified during examination allow early detection of life-threatening neurologic conditions and recognition of disorders that may negatively affect quality of life.[1]

 The neurologic examination is useful in both ambulatory and emergency settings.
-It provides the clinicain a tool to recognize neurologic involvement in certain disease states, and thereby allow proper work-up and treatment for these patients.
-It is also beneficial in intensive care units, particularly in monitoring neurologic sequelae of diseases like strokes, intracranial tumors, and traumatic brain injury.[2][3]
-In emergent settings, rapid assessment of the severity of an injury and neurologic involvement is crucial and leads to fast decision-making in patient management, as well as improvement of patient survival rates.[4]
+The structured approach offered by this assessment enables clinicians to recognize neurologic involvement in various disease states, facilitating appropriate diagnostic evaluation and timely intervention.
+Continuous neurologic assessment in intensive care units aids in monitoring sequelae associated with strokes, intracranial tumors, and traumatic brain injury.[2][3]
+In emergent situations, rapid characterization of injury severity and neurologic compromise supports prompt clinical decision-making and contributes to improved survival rates.[4]

 Issues of Concern